AnythingLegalConsidered/Ticketing/README.md

 ## 🏗️ Architecture

-The infrastructure is organized into functional layers, accessible through a single entry point.
+The infrastructure is organized into functional layers, accessible through different ports on localhost.

 ```mermaid
 graph TD